na-na-hi/renget/archive/oaicards.md

 Give some examples of possible things you want it to talk about and then also `Mongirls seek advice for funny/absurd things too` give it a little creative freedom.

-Good prompting skills is something that comes with time and an instruction bot is nothing but one very good prompt.
+Good prompting skills is something that comes with time and an instructions card is nothing but one very good prompt.

 If you've ever tangled with jailbreaking web GPT-3 with your own jailbreaks, you would know what I'm talking about.
 Actually go read the [Dan prompt](https://www.jailbreakchat.com/prompt/3d318387-903a-422c-8347-8e12768c14b5) now.
 Read this [new one](https://www.jailbreakchat.com/prompt/acccdb08-fea5-4996-973a-cada62fad1c8) as well.
 These prompts are bloated garbage but the instructions still get the work done of having multiple responses, without having access to `role=assistant` messages.